Ukrainian City of Seven Hills and The Best Way to See Them All

 The area on its own is well worth your time and is a relatively short walking distance from all the main attractions in Kyiv.

-Poshtova Square attracted a lot of public attention in the recent years when the millennium old artifacts were excavated during the construction of a new shopping centre.
-This place was literally at the crossroad of many famous historical events including the Christianization of Kyivan Rus in 988 AD.
+Poshtova Square attracted a lot of public attention in recent years when the millennium-old artifacts were excavated during the construction of a new shopping centre.
+This place was literally at the crossroads of many famous historical events including the Christianization of Kyivan Rus in 988 AD.
 So all the findings including well-preserved buildings are extremely valuable.
-Although the municipal authorities have banned the construction and instead decided to create a museum, this plan is yet to come true.
+Although the municipal authorities have banned the construction and instead decided to create a museum, this plan has yet to come true.

 Unless you want to take a cruise on a busy summer weekend, there shouldn't be any problem picking one as there are two or three companies offering river cruises almost every hour.
 The price tag in 2018 was quite reasonable - about 5 US dollars per adult ticket for an hour-long cruise.